Research

 Would you like to do a PhD at Sint Lucas Antwerpen?

-Sint Lucas Antwerpen annually finances at least one doctoral fellowship in Art.
-Those who meet the requirements below may compete for a doctoral fellowship through the annual open call.
+Sint Lucas Antwerpen finances every two year PhD projects in the Arts.
+Those who meet the requirements below may compete to the open call.
+The next call will be launched in December 2025.

 > Application form PhD Fellowship (word)